Finding the best peer to peer lending site means understanding the different factors and comparing lenders

 There are some factors that will help you decide which is the best peer to peer lending site for your loan.
 Taking an hour or two to understand these and how they differ across p2p lending sites could save you thousands of dollars in interest.

-What to Look for in Peer to Peer Lending Sites
+How to Compare Peer to Peer Lending Sites

 On the surface, most peer to peer lending sites may look the same to borrowers.
 They all promise an easy application process and money within a few days, some even promise to get you money the same day.